Quantum algorithm for the Navier Stokes equations by using the streamfunction vorticity formulation and the lattice Boltzmann method: The mathematical model

 For unsteady, incompressible two-dimensional flows with constant fluid properties, the Navier–Stokes equations can be simplified by introducing the vorticity $ \omega $ and stream function $ \psi $ as dependent variables.
 This type of flow can be described by the governing vorticity transport and Poisson equations,

-where $ t $ is time, $ x,y $ are the Cartesian coordinates, $ u $ and $ v $ are the flow velocity components in the $ x$ and $y $ direction, respectively, while $ \mu=\rho \nu $ is the dynamic viscosity.
+where $ t $ is time, $ x,y $ are the Cartesian coordinates, $ u $ and $ v $ are the flow velocity components in the $ x$ and $y $ direction, respectively, while $ \nu $ is the kinematic viscosity.
 Furthermore, the stream function is given by

 which define lines with constant $ \psi $, that are everywhere parallel to the flow.